-Early November is the latest time trees around the country shed their leaves — latest leaf in time.
+Early November is the latest time trees around the country shed their leaves — the latest leaf in time.
 As for the latest time they start producing their leaves, it is usually around mid-May.
-However, it is important to note that extreme changes in weather conditions can sometimes affect the leafing in and leafing out periods.
+However, it is important to note that extreme changes in weather conditions can sometimes affect the leafing-in and leafing-out periods.

 Why is my tree not leafing out?

-Your tree may not be leafing out because it is a deciduous tree and it is laying dormant while it waits for winter to pass.
-Such a tree typically goes to rest when it gets really cold in order to protect itself.
+Your tree may not be leafing out because it is a deciduous tree lying dormant while it waits for winter to pass.
+Such a tree typically goes to rest when it gets really cold to protect itself.
 It sheds leaves as a way to minimize moisture loss.
-It also does so in order to minimize the strain on existing resources as not having leaves will mean that it will need fewer resources to survive.
-Going dormant is also an effective way for such a tree to minimize the risks of pest infestations or physical injury that may result from extreme weather.
+It also does so to minimize the strain on existing resources, as not having leaves will mean that it will need fewer resources to survive.
+Going dormant is also an effective way for such a tree to minimize the risks of pest infestations or physical injury resulting from extreme weather.

-In such a case, waiting for the seasons to change will solve the leafing problem as the tree will start to “come back to life” as soon as it starts to get warmer.
-Therefore, you won’t have to do anything in order to get the tree to start producing leaves again.
+In such a case, waiting for the seasons to change will solve the leafing problem, as the tree will start to “come back to life” as soon as it gets warmer.
+Therefore, you won’t have to do anything to get the tree to start producing leaves again.

 Since some diseases and pest infestations have the effect of causing a tree to not only shed its leaves but also keep it from leafing, this may be the problem with your tree.
 For example, verticillium wilt is a fungus that usually affects maples.
 In addition to causing a maple’s trunk to develop streaks, it also causes leafing problems.

 Your tree may be having trouble leafing because it is dead or dying.
-A tree that is dying is no longer able to sustain any type of biological activity.
+A tree that is dying can no longer sustain any biological activity.
 This includes producing leaves and buds.

 Is my tree dead or dormant?